cameraui/docs/plugins/index.md

 - **[HomeKit](/plugins/homekit)** — add your cameras to Apple Home.
 - **[Home Assistant](/home-assistant/)** — cameras, sensors and detection events as Home Assistant entities.
+- **Google Home and Alexa** — not available yet, both are on the roadmap.